dennisXZX/web-developer-notes/CSS Animation.md

 `animation-fill-mode` specifies a style for the element when the animation is not playing (before it starts, after it ends, or both).

-`animation-fill-mode: backward`

-The element will get the style values that is set by the first keyframe, and retain this during the animation-delay period.
+`animation-fill-mode: backwards` - The element will get the style values that is set by the first keyframe, and retain this during the animation-delay period.

-`animation-fill-mode: forward`

-The element will retain the style values that is set by the last keyframe.
+`animation-fill-mode: forwards` - The element will retain the style values that is set by the last keyframe.

 `animation-direction: alternate` can be used to force an animation to an infinite loop.